'Honey Direct from the Hive'

 Click to Order Raw Goldenrod Honey

 Goldenrod honey has been described with a variety of color and taste descriptions.
-Our goldenrod honey is a light to medium honey in color and has a bit if a bite to it.
-Our customers who buy this honey like it for their allergy issues since goldenrod honey is taken off very late in the season when goldenrod is primarily the only plant in bloom.
+Our goldenrod honey is a light to medium honey in color and has a bit of a bite to it.
+Our customers who buy this honey tell us they like it for their allergy issues since goldenrod honey is taken off very late in the season when goldenrod is primarily the only plant in bloom.
 Mead makers love it for making their batches of mead.
 This honey also granulates quickly.

 Harvested in the Spring (late May)

 Click to Order Raw Locust Honey

 Pleasant tasting honey, aromatic, and ranging from water white to light yellow in color, this honey comes from the black locust tree which flowers in long white racemes.
-This honey is tough to get as the trees are only flowering a couple of weeks at best and we typically have a big Spring storm which the flowers off.
+This honey is tough to get as the trees are only flowering a couple of weeks at best and we typically have a big Spring storm which takes the flowers off the trees.
 This limits the amount of nectar bees can gather, so we never have enough Locust Honey to get us through a year and we will sell out.

 Orange Blossom Honey